Füssen

 Pedestrian-centre-with-the-towers-of-the-castle-and-monastery-rising-above-the-old-town-and-the-foothills-of-the-Alps-behind-them

 Füssen is at the end of the Romantic Strasse in southern Bavaria (or the beginning if you are travelling in the less usual direction).
-This 700-year-old city is such a pretty and picturesque little town with the Alps rising behind it and set between two lakes.
+This 700-year-old city is such a pretty and picturesque little town with the Alps rising behind it, set between two lakes.
 It’s a great base to visit the nearby castles of Neuschwanstein and Hohenschwangau.
-A lot of people visit the castles but miss the town, but while you are in the area we definitely recommend you visit.
-It is only a small town and half a day is probably all you need.
+Many people see the castles but often overlook the town.
+However, while you are in the area, we recommend that you visit.
+It is only a small town, and half a day is probably all you need.

-The town of Füssen is also part of the Alpine Trail which we had originally planned to travel but we are now saving that for another time although we did go to Lindau next which is at the start of the Alpine Trail.
+The town of Füssen is also part of the Alpine Trail, which we had initially planned to travel, but we are now saving that for another time, although we did go to Lindau next, which is at the start of the Alpine Trail.

-We found a stellplatz called “Füssen Mobil” which was in the grounds of a caravan shop.
-It was in a small out of town shopping area with a Lidl and Aldi supermarket.
-There was another stellplatz just 500 metres along the road which we didn’t look at as we felt quite safe and happy where we were.
+We found a stellplatz called “Füssen Mobil,” which was located on the grounds of a caravan shop.
+It was located in a small out-of-town shopping area, featuring a Lidl and an Aldi supermarket.
+There was another stellplatz just 500 metres along the road, which we didn’t look at as we felt pretty safe and happy where we were.
 We had to go into the gym across the road to pay, which seemed strange.
-The cost was 13.50 euros a night with electric.
+The cost was 13.50 euros per night, including electricity.

 Beautiful River at Fussen